Skip to main content

 Different test methods, such as the widely used push-out test and the traditional shear test, can be used to evaluate the adhesion of root canal sealers to the root-canal surface (24).
 Bond strength is also measured using tensile tests.
 It determines bond strength by pulling the canal sealer applied to the dentin discs with a tip.
 According to the studies, a wide range of values was obtained in the tension tests, and as a result, the push-out test method was more reliable (25).
 The push-out test has been reported to be a reliable and practical test for evaluating its adhesion to root dentin.
 Furthermore, it has many advantages, such as more closely stimulating clinical stress, allowing accurate disc standardization, being effective, reliable, and practical, and producing purer shear forces (26).
 As a result, the push-out test was chosen for this study.

 The bond strength of various intra-root posts is affected by the type of root canal sealer material used.
 The binding values of zinc oxide eugenol were weaker than Metapex, a primary teeth canal sealer based on iodoform and calcium hydroxide, in a study comparing the bonding strength of three types of intracanal posts using the push-out test (27).
-Another study with primary anterior teeth found that the bond strength values of root canal posts treated with Metapex were more remarkable than that of zinc oxide eugenol (28).
+Another study with primary anterior teeth found that the bond strength values of root canal posts treated with Metapex were more remarkable than those of zinc oxide eugenol (28).

 The results of Machida et al. show that the calcium hydroxide-iodoform mixture satisfies the requirements for an optimal primary tooth canal sealing material (29).
-Vitapex (Neo Dental, Tokyo, Japan) and Metapex (Meta Biomed, Cheongju, Korea) are canal sealing materials with strong antiseptic properties designed for primary teeth.
+Vitapex (Neo Dental, Tokyo, Japan) and Metapex (Meta Biomed, Cheongju, Korea) are canal-sealing materials with strong antiseptic properties designed for primary teeth.
 It is simple to apply/remove root canals.
 In primary tooth pulpectomy, Vitapex or Metapex has been associated with significant clinical and radiological success rates (30).

 The use of root canal sealers containing iodoform or calcium hydroxide instead of zinc oxide eugenol has increased dramatically in recent years (31).
-Calplus and Diapaste were preferred as calcium hydroxide-based root canal sealers in our study, while BIOfactor MTA was chosen as a silicate-based root canal sealer.
+Calplus and DiaPaste were preferred as calcium hydroxide-based root canal sealers in our study, while BIOfactor MTA was chosen as a silicate-based root canal sealer.
 In an in vitro study examining the bond strength of BIOfactor MTA with the push-out test, BIOfactor MTA exhibited high bond strength to root canal dentin, at least as much as MTA-Angelus and Biodentine (32).

 There was no statistically significant difference between ProRoot and BIOfactor MTA in clinical and radiological examination in the first 6 months of a clinical study evaluating the long-term success of BIOfactor MTA and ProRoot MTA in vital pulpotomy in primary molar teeth.
 However, at a 12-month follow-up, ProRoot MTA statistics were found to have a significantly higher clinical and radiological success rate than BIOfactor MTA (33).
 More research is needed to determine whether the ytterbium oxide substitution in BIOfactor MTA powder affects its chemical bonding to dentin.